saurabhhack123/python-bot/README.md

 # python-bot
-Build a small bot to simulate game using selenium-python
+Build a small bot for students @Codementor to simulate game using selenium-python